 Young dogs and puppies will be used to sleeping next to their mother.
 When they are left alone they will miss her warmth and the sound of her breathing and heartbeat.
 They no longer have her to protect them and will feel vulnerable.

 Young puppies and older dogs will be more prone to making a mess of their surroundings.
 Toilet trained dogs that cry for the toilet will be doing it as a ploy to be with you.
-If you suspect your dog is crying because he would like to go outside, you should not attend to her at night.
+However, if you suspect your dog might need the toilet during the night, you should take him/her out as late as possible at night and as early as possible in the morning.
+If you are able to, you should even set up 1-2 toilet breaks a night during the first few weeks, so that your puppy learns never to toilet inside the house.

 Communicating with your dogHow to communicate with an angry dog: 10 devices to save the day